How to Protect Your Home From the Freezing Weather

 Get de-icing

-This point is more about you than your home, but it is important just the same when the weather turns freezing.
+This point is more about you than your home, but it is important just the same when the weather goes from chilly to freezing.

-Whether you put on your heating, pile on the layers or want to sit hugging a hot water bottle, make sure you're staying warm as the weather gets colder, so you and your loved ones are and don't get any cold related sickness.
+Whether you put on your heating, pile on the layers or want to sit hugging a hot water bottle, make sure you're staying as warm as you can, so you & your loved ones don't get any cold related sicknesses.